- J.S.D., Yale Law School, 1998

 - B.A., Barnard College, 1981

-Katherine Franke is the Sulzbacher Professor of Law, Gender, and Sexuality Studies at Columbia University, where she also directs the Center for Gender and Sexuality Law and is the faculty director of the Law, Rights, and Religion Project.
+Katherine Franke is the James L. Dohr Professor of Law at Columbia University, where she also directs the Center for Gender and Sexuality Law and is the faculty director of the Law, Rights, and Religion Project.
 She is a member of the Executive Committee for the Institute for Research on Women, Gender and Sexuality, and the Center for Palestine Studies.
-She is among the nation's leading scholars writing on law, religion and rights, drawing from feminist, queer, and critical race theory.
+She is among the nation's leading scholars writing on law, race, religion, and rights.
+Franke is also the founder and faculty director of the Law, Rights, and Religion Project, a think tank based at Columbia Law School that develops policy and thought leadership on the complex ways in which religious liberty rights interact with other fundamental rights.

 Before coming to the Law School, Franke was an associate professor of law at Fordham Law School and the University of Arizona College of Law.
 From 1990 to 1991, she was the executive director of the National Lawyers Guild.
 Prior to that, she worked for the New York City Commission on Human Rights and founded the AIDS and Employment Project.